JAIL ROSTER & SHERRIFS REPORT | The Montanian

 - Drury, Charles Andrew, 32; arrested on Nov.
 25, 2020.
 Charged with felony revocation of sentence.
 Adult Probation. $15,000.

 - Hudak, Nakuma Forrest, 40; arrested on Jan.
 7, 2021.
-Charged with suspended DL, possession of burglary tools, felony burglary residence, felony attempt, failure to appear.
-Lincoln County. $52,500.
+Charged with two counts felony possession of drugs, suspended DL, possession of burglary tools, felony burglary residence, felony attempt, failure to appear.
+Lincoln County. $62,500.

 - Jordan, Kristopher Lee, 41; arrested on Nov.
 21, 2020.
 Charged with suspended driver’s license, possession of drug paraphernalia, and felony possession of dangerous drugs.
 Lincoln County. $20,000.